asaltuwalah/Starbucks-Capstone-Challenge/README.md

 # Starbucks-Capstone-Challenge

+### Libraries used in the project
+- pandas
+- numpy
+- math
+- json
+- sklearn
+- matplotlib
+- seaborn

 ### About Datasets

 The data is contained in three files:

- portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.) <br>
+- portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.) <br>
- profile.json - demographic data for each customer <br>
+- profile.json - demographic data for each customer <br>
- transcript.json - records for transactions, offers received, offers viewed, and offers completed
+- transcript.json - records for transactions, offers received, offers viewed, and offers completed

 Here is the schema and explanation of each variable in the files: